memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 $2 = 0xe0
 ```

 Great!
-We see the top 3 bits "stuck" which means the MCU supports 8 priority levels (0-7).
+We see the top 3 bits "stuck" which means the NRF52840 MCU supports 8 priority levels (0-7).

+{: #pendsv-example}

 ### Triggering a Built In Exception (PendSV)